A History of First Unitarian

 The Rev. Brooks R. Walker, already a noted author (The New Morality, The Christian Fright Peddlers), received the church’s call in 1968.
 Eloquent preaching and helpful counseling characterized his first few years.
 His talents were also recognized by the UUA, which chose him as national vice-president during his tenure in Providence.

-The reverberations from Brooks’s ministry still echo, though subtly, in the church today; older members recall that time with dismay.
-Yet, despite the deep anguish over his behavior, which also took its toll on his family, Brooks’s ex-wife, Sandy, remained a valued member of the congregation for many years.
+The reverberations from Walker’s ministry still echo, though subtly, in the church today; older members recall that time with dismay.
+Yet, despite the deep anguish over his behavior, which also took its toll on his family, Rev. Walker’s ex-wife, Sandy, remained a valued member of the congregation for many years.

 A preaching ministry